-- CMAP's GO TO 2040 population and household projections for the year 2040. - The current number of people in group quarters. - The current number of occupied housing units (number of households). - The current average household size. - An assumed long-term vacancy rate for the study area in a healthy housing market.
+- Chicago Metropolitan Agency for Planning's (CMAP) GO TO 2040 population and household projections for the year 2040. - · The current number of people in group quarters. - The current number of occupied housing units (number of households). - The current average household size. - An assumed long-term vacancy rate for the study area in a healthy housing market.

 The data sources for the population estimates, people in group quarters, and occupied housing units come from the U.S. Census Bureau's most recent 5-year American Community Survey (ACS) data.
-The households in each A/I cohort are calculated by utilizing ACS data to determine the percentage of households that are in the 28 A/I cohorts (4 age cohorts and 7 income cohorts).
+The households in each AI cohort are calculated by utilizing ACS data to determine the percentage of households that are in the 28 AI cohorts (4 age cohorts and 7 income cohorts).